Shikkic/ntt/README.md

-# ntt (Short for NandToTetris)
+# ntt

-This is a repository for me to follow the nand-to-tetris course.
-It's a course that takes you through building a modern computer from scratch.
+This is a repository for me to store work related to the nand-to-tetris course.
+It's a project that takes you through building a modern computer from scratch.
+Starting from a single Nand gate all the way to writing a tetris game running on your hacked together computer.
 Whether you're just curious about computers, a hobbiest, or an expert, I would deffintely recommend it!

-For now I'm currently following along each chapter and implementing necessary logic.
-I do plan to add certain posts to each project so that I can help solitify what I learned.
+For now I'm currently following along each chapter of the book (The Elements of Computing Systems) and implementing necessary logic for each project.
+I do plan to add posts to each project so that I can help solitify what I learned.

 ## Testing